 Happy patient walks out after a visit.
 You meant to ask for a Google review.
 The moment passes.
 It never happens.

 New patients search Google.
-Your clinic has 38 reviews.
-The clinic down the road has 200.
+Your practice has 38 reviews.
+The one down the road has 200.
 They call them instead.

-FormAlert is built for solo practitioners and small clinics — GPs, gynaecologists, dermatologists, orthopaedic surgeons, dentists, physiotherapists, and any doctor running their own practice in India.
-If you manage your own schedule and want to stop doing it manually, this is for you.
+FormAlert is for solo practitioners and small clinics — GPs, gynaecologists, dermatologists, orthopaedic surgeons, dentists, physiotherapists, psychologists, and any practitioner running their own practice in India.

-Two plans: Starter at ₹999/month for online booking, payments, WhatsApp confirmations, and automatic review requests.
-Business at ₹1,999/month for everything in Starter plus automatic reminders before every appointment, your clinic's own WhatsApp Business number, a patient portal, and multi-doctor support.
-Both start with a 14-day free trial, no credit card required.
+Starter at ₹999/month: a booking link, manual entry for walk-ins and phone calls, WhatsApp confirmations, Google review requests, and online consultations with Razorpay.
+Business at ₹1,999/month: everything in Starter, plus your own WhatsApp Business number, patients can book straight from a WhatsApp chat, and automatic follow-up reminders 24h and 2h before every appointment.
+Both plans start with a 14-day free trial, no credit card required.

 I built FormAlert after watching my mother's gynaecology clinic in Assam get a one-star review it didn't deserve.
 A patient had called, been told to come in, then waited over an hour because my mother was in an emergency operation.
 After an hour they left — and left a one-star review.

 There was no way for the clinic to tell that patient the doctor was delayed.
 No way for the patient to see the queue before making the trip.
-That's why FormAlert has a live queue — doctors can pause it when they're in a procedure, patients can check the wait time from their phone before they arrive.
+That's why FormAlert has a live queue — practitioners can pause it when they're with a patient, and patients can check the wait time from their phone before they arrive.

 FormAlert started as a fix to that specific problem.
-It grew into a full scheduling and patient communication system — WhatsApp-first, straightforward to set up, and priced for a single-doctor practice, not a hospital.
+It grew into a full scheduling and patient-growth system — WhatsApp-first, straightforward to set up, and priced for a solo practice, not a hospital.